ivan-demchenko/ivan-demchenko.github.io/_drafts/2015-10-03-componentizing.md

 ### Why to componentize or eliminate entropy

 Let's think about a component in general.
 From my point of view, a component is a self-contained piece of software.
-What does it do and how is a second question.
+For us, as users, the only important thing is that when give some input, a component does something.
 In other words, components are encapsulations or building blocks.
 Thus, we split and reuse parts of our system as building blocks.
+The same idea as OOP or FP cenveys.

-A good example are such frameworks as Bootstrap or Foundation.
+Good examples are such frameworks as Bootstrap or Foundation.
 They are just sets of reusable components that encapsulate some functionality.
 It might be just a button or something more sophisticated.
 But the important thing is that we don't care about this.
-For us, this is just another Lego cube.
+For us, this is just another "building block".

 Every kind of system with a certain level of entropy tends to order.
 For example, recently I found this piece of markup: